rkumar/rbcurse-tutorial/md/textview.md

 The purpose of the name is for another method to get the handle and modify the content.

 Textviews come with keys mapped to enable quick movement and scrolling.
 There are options for Emacs and Vim keys.
-There is a key for discovering the keys mapped in any object.
+There is a key for discovering the keys mapped in any object (press "?" or M-? on a textview).

 Textviews can be extended to contain multiple buffers.
 A user can cycle through those buffers.
 This helps in creating something like a help system, or documentation.